homedepot/go-clouddriver/README.md

 #### SQL Cleanup

-The `kubernetes_resources` tables is incredibly important for storing the most-recent state of a cluster, for the Kubernetes kinds we care about.
+The `kubernetes_resources` tables is incredibly important for storing the most-recent state of a cluster for the Kubernetes kinds we care about.

 It is recommended to run the following cleanup statements *daily* to maintain a healthy state of onboarded Kubernetes clusters.
 ```sql